-Hospital COOs or CFOs frequently ask if there are practical benchmark metrics to assess whether their equipment service costs are appropriate.
+Hospital Equipment management COOs or CFOs frequently ask if there are practical benchmark metrics to assess whether their equipment service costs are appropriate.
 Frustration about increasing costs or acquisition costs of new technology, often not planned for by administrators, is becoming more common.
 Even biomedical leaders in hospitals struggle to explain the underlying problems in determining metrics.
 Though functional cost standards for the clinical engineering sector do not exist, there is a process to help identify opportunities.

 The metrics used in biomedical and imaging services tend to trigger more questions, thus requiring guidance from knowledgeable service professionals to resolve.
 It can be misleading to apply any policies without understanding the issues with the data used to develop them.
 Service companies would prefer a simple way to employ a universal standard that could reduce their cost of sales significantly.
 Most reliable service companies will only bid business after a service engineer performs a preliminary onsite review, since there is no single, trusted metric to produce a bid.
-There is a combination of measures that can be reviewed, depending on what the hospital’s operations look like.
+There is a combination of measures that can be reviewed, depending on what the hospital equipment management’s operations look like.

 Why is it so difficult to institute reliable biomedical service cost metrics?

 Also, the cost for service is usually not centralized, therefore not transparent.
 Imaging service contracts (time and material expense) are the responsibility of the imaging department.
-So, if surveying hospital CFOs, they might identify only a segment of the total annual service costs.
+So, if surveying hospital equipment CFOs, they might identify only a segment of the total annual service costs.

 A compelling study was published in the January/March 2008 issue of the Journal of Clinical Engineering, titled “Clinical Engineering Benchmarking: An Analysis of American Acute Care Hospitals”.1 This review used data from 253 hospitals, looking for indicators that were statistically valid and useful for measuring, monitoring, and improving performance.
 Though there were some interesting findings, the authors report, “each indicator should not be used individually for precise benchmarking.”